SaltyAom/forsteri/readme.md

 ## State

-Like angular, react and vue, Vanilla Milk also has state.
+Like Angular, React and Vue, Forsteri also has state.
 State is a variable which responsible for storing data and display it to the view.

 When it the state changed, the it suddenly reflect to the view, update only its part.